xdustinface/solana_aggregator/README.md

 ## Design

-It's an asynchronous application based on the [tokio runtime](https://github.com/tokio-rs/tokio) runtime and separated into four long-running async tasks:
+It's an asynchronous application based on the [tokio runtime](https://github.com/tokio-rs/tokio), and it's separated into four long-running async tasks:

 #### 1. Aggregator